jimfoltz/NFM-for-SketchUp/README.md

 * The car code is generated strictly from Faces - other SketchUp entities such as Groups and Components may be in the model, but are ignored.
 * The car is centered (more or less) on the origin.
 * The size of the car is appropriate for the default wheels.
 * The stats and physics of the car are included for covenience.
 There is no way to edit these from SketchUp.
+I pasted them from another car file.
-* Pay special attention to the names of the Materials - they control things like default colors, headlights, brakelights, glow, and flash.
-Use the following special names as SketchUp Material names:
+* Pay special attention to the names of the Materials in SketchUp - they control things like default colors, headlights, brakelights, glow, and flash.
+The following special names are supported as SketchUp Material names:
  * 1stColor
  * 2ndColor
  * glass